fmaguire/mag_sim_paper/manuscript.md

 Similarly, a recent study has also used the AMBER approach to evaluate 15 different binning methods applied to a common metaSPAdes assembly [@doi:10.1186/s12859-020-03667-3].
 However, to the best of our knowledge, there has not been a specific assessment of MAG-based recovery of mobile genetic elements (MGEs) such as genomic islands (GIs) and plasmids, despite their health and research importance.

-Genomic islands (GIs) are clusters of chromosomal genes that are known or predicted to have been acquired through LGT events.
+GIs are clusters of chromosomal genes that are known or predicted to have been acquired through LGT events.
 GIs can arise following the integration of MGEs, such as integrons, transposons, integrative and conjugative elements (ICEs) and prophages (integrated phages) [@doi:10.1038/nrmicro2350; @doi:10.1038/nrg3962].
 They are of high interest since virulence factors (VFs) are disproportionately associated with mobile sequences [@doi:10.1371/journal.pone.0008094] as well as certain antimicrobial resistance (AMR) genes [@doi:10.3389/fmicb.2016.00173; @doi:10.1016/j.plasmid.2015.01.001].
 GIs often have differing nucleotide composition compared to the rest of the genome [@doi:10.1038/nrmicro2350], a trait exploited by GI prediction tools such as SIGI-HMM [@pmid:15113412], IslandPath-DIMOB [@doi:10.1093/bioinformatics/bty095], and integrative tools like IslandViewer [@doi:10.1093/nar/gkv401].
 GIs may also exist as multiple copies within a genome [@doi:10.1093/bib/bby042] leading to potential assembly difficulties and biases in the calculation of coverage statistics.

 Plasmids are circular or linear extrachromosomal self-replicating pieces of DNA with variable copy numbers and repetitive sequences [@doi:10.1038/s41559-016-0010; @doi:10.1128/AAC.00235-15].
-Similar to GIs, the sequence composition and G+C content of plasmids are often markedly different from the genome with which they are associated [@doi:10.1093/bioinformatics/btq299; @doi:10.1093/molbev/msp281, @doi:10.1186/gb-2003-4-9-r57].
+Similar to GIs, the sequence composition (including G+C content, dinucleotide bias, etc.) of plasmids are often markedly different from the genome with which they are associated [@doi:10.1093/bioinformatics/btq299; @doi:10.1093/molbev/msp281, @doi:10.1186/gb-2003-4-9-r57].
 Plasmids are also of high interest as a major source of the lateral dissemination of AMR genes throughout microbial ecosystems [@pmid:26603922; @doi:10.3389/fmicb.2016.00173].

 GIs and plasmids have proven particularly difficult to assemble from short-read sequencing data.